syedbilalalam1/FreelancerBuddy/README.md

 - Never share your `.env.local` file
 - Keep your API keys private
 - Regularly update your dependencies
+- Back up your project data regularly

 ---

-Made with ❤️ for the academic community
+Made with ❤️ for freelance professionals